 Effects of Infamy: A character can have an Infamy score between 0 and 3.
-Gained Infamy can be “bought off” by spending Fame (see the Basic Purchasing Plan boon on page ).
+Gained Infamy can be “bought off” by purchasing the Infamy Reduction boon.
 The following summarizes the effects of Infamy based on the number of points accrued:

 - 0: No effect.
 The character is considered in excellent moral standing with the Starfinder Society.

 - 1: The character has earned a reputation for performing unseemly deeds.
-The character reduces the maximum item level of equipment he can purchase by 1.
-This typically means that the PC can purchase equipment from outside the Starfinder Core Rulebook with an item level equal to his level – 1, he can purchase only equipment from the Starfinder Core Rulebook equal to his level, and can purchase equipment listed on a Chronicle Sheet only if its level is at most 1 higher than his level.
+The character reduces the maximum item level of equipment they can purchase by 1.
+This typically means that the PC can purchase equipment from outside the Starfinder Core Rulebook with an item level equal to their level -1, they can purchase only equipment from the Starfinder Core Rulebook equal to their level, and can purchase equipment listed on a Chronicle Sheet only if its level is at most 1 higher than their level.

-- 2: The character is renowned for her evil exploits in the name of the Starfinder Society.
-The character reduces the maximum item level of equipment he can purchase by 2.
-This typically means the PCs can purchase equipment from outside the Starfinder Core Rulebook with an item level equal to her level – 2, or purchase equipment listed in the Starfinder Core Rulebook equal to her level – 1.
-A PC with this level of Infamy can purchase equipment listed on her Chronicle Sheets only if its level is equal to or less than her level.
+- 2: The character is renowned for their evil exploits in the name of the Starfinder Society.
+The character reduces the maximum item level of equipment they can purchase by 2.
+This typically means the PCs can purchase equipment from outside the Starfinder Core Rulebook with an item level equal to their level -2, or purchase equipment listed in the Starfinder Core Rulebook equal to their level -1.
+A PC with this level of Infamy can purchase equipment listed on their Chronicle Sheets only if its level is equal to or less than their level.

-- 3: The character has earned such a reputation that he is barred from participating in the Starfinder Society, unless he spends Fame to reduce his Infamy score at the end of the session.
-If the character lacks sufficient Fame to reduce his Infamy score by the end of the scenario, the character is permanently retired from play.
+- 3: The character has earned such a reputation that they are barred from participating in the Starfinder Society, unless they spend AcP to reduce their Infamy score at the end of the session.
+If the character lacks sufficient AcP to reduce their Infamy score by the end of the scenario, the character is permanently retired from play.

 If a character is retired as defined above, you should escalate the report to the event coordinator, or the local venture-captain or regional venture-coordinator.
 If that venture-officer agrees with you, then the character is deemed wantonly evil and considered removed from the campaign.
 Again, these measures should be taken as a very last resort.

 In the event of a wantonly evil character, record the character as “dead,” and the person who enters the tracking sheet should check that box as well.
-If the event coordinator, venture-captain, or regional venture-coordinator decides the character fits the criteria for being wantonly evil, she will then e-mail the Organized Play Manager to advise her of the situation, including the player’s name, organized play number, and e-mail address.
+If the event coordinator, venture-captain, or regional venture-coordinator decides the character fits the criteria for being wantonly evil, they will then email the Organized Play Coordinator to advise them of the situation, including the player’s name, organized play number, and email address.
 A player must be advised of these actions and be provided with a chance to contact their RVC to present their side of the case.